Suez accident gives Japanese shipping firms pause for thought | DW | 19.05.2021

 According to Hayashi, there are three alternative routes that are available to link East Asia with Europe, while a fourth is under development.

-The first is a return to the journey around the Cape of Good Hope in South Africa, which was the route used before the 193-kilometer-long (120 miles) Suez Canal was completed in November 1869.
+The first is a return to the journey around the Cape of Good Hope in South Africa, which was the route used before the 193-kilometer-long (120-mile) Suez Canal was completed in November 1869.

 The obvious drawback is that it is significantly longer and therefore more expensive than the alternatives.